Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 ## 1.4 Languages that influenced Mojo
 Mojo belongs to the Python dynamic languages family (Python, CPython, Numpy, PyPy, and so on).
 It is a direct descendant of Python, but extends its use greatly.
 Mojo picks up where Python stops, helping in use cases that are out of Python's scope, mostly high-performance applications.
+Moji is also meant for low-level systemsprogramming, and as such is influed by C, C++, Rust, Swift and Zig.
-It also builds on Rust, Swift and Julia, for which it certainly is seen as a competitor.
+It also builds on Julia, for which it certainly is seen as a competitor.

 **Interop with other languages and migration strategy**
 Mojo code can be mixed with Python.
 It can also call all Python libraries from its vast ecosystem, which are executed through the CPython interpreter, which talks to Mojo.
 This gives you a way to incrementally transition a legacy code base from Python to Mojo, making migration of Python easy.
 When Mojo becomes a superset of Python, all you have to do is to change the file extension from .py to .🔥(or .mojo), and you are running your code in Mojo!